 Soon after you get Form 3 to the court, you should receive a notice telling you the date of the second hearing.
-The second hearing will be held in a different court from where the first hearing was held.
-It will be in the Massachusetts Appeals Court.
+The second hearing will be held before a three-judge panel of the Appellate Division of the District Court, which is usually located in a different court from where the first hearing was held.
 If you are not sure where the hearing will be held, ask the clerk in the court where your case was originally heard.

 Get to the court on time.
-When your case is called, tell the judge briefly what your defenses are.
+When your case is called, tell the judges briefly what your defenses are.
 Refer to the defenses you listed on your Request for Review of Orders Relating to Appeal Bond (Form 3) or the Answer form in Booklet 3.
-Show the judge any documents about bad conditions, such as inspection reports and pictures.
+Show the judges any documents about bad conditions, such as inspection reports and pictures.
 Also bring any documents that show your income.
 Be prepared to explain why you cannot afford to pay the bond and other costs.